 If you have small tadpoles, you’ll have car seats to worry about.
 You can request a ride with a car seat, but it can usually accommodate one child in a car seat.
 So if you have two little ones requiring seats, this may not be the best option for you.
 Plus you’ll pay extra for a larger car to accommodate the seat.
 Those costs can add up over multiple uses.

-While temporarily unavailable, Disney does offer an on-site rideshare option, called Minnie Van.
-The Minnie Van service operates through Lyft but is more limited in its area of service; a Minnie Van will only take you to or from the airport, cruise dock or the theme parks.
+Disney also offers an on-site rideshare option called Minnie Van.
+The Minnie Van service operates through Lyft but is more limited in its area of service; a Minnie Van will only take you around Walt Disney World Resort.
 On the upside, the Minnie Van is the only ride-sharing service able to take you directly to your campsite or cabin at Fort Wilderness (for regular Uber or Lyft rides, you meet near the Outpost instead and would then need to take the internal bus system, walk, bike or hop on the golf cart back to your site or cabin).
 Minnie Vans are driven by actual cast members and generally have several car seat options available.
-They can also fit larger parties, and there are handicap-accessible vehicles available too.
-The downside is the price, which starts around $25.
+They can also fit larger parties, and there are wheelchair accessible vehicles available too.
+The downside is the price, which starts at around $25.
 We find that the Minnie Van service is especially "worth it" for larger families or those with several tadpoles to buckle in.
-In our experience, the service has been exceptional and we're hopful it may return.
+In our experience, the service has been exceptional but used for special occasions.

-If you are flying into SFO, you'll pay more on Uber and Lyft than if flying into MCO because it's farther.
+If you are flying into SFO, you'll pay more on Uber and Lyft than if flying into MCO because it's farther away.
 Budget $60 each way.

 - Pros of ride-sharing services are convenience, and this option can be quick.
 You'll get direct door-to-door service for the most part.